 Updated September 30, 2019

 Living in the city of Atlanta, we have seen first hand what happens when an organization is not aggressive in addressing known vulnerabilities within their infrastructure.
 In addition, the recent Marriott breach proves the brand impact when cybersecurity programs aren't actively managed and hackers have extended periods of time to linger in a system.
 In 2018, when I met with the Atlanta area municipality, the conversation turned to the 2020 budget season.
 The Director of IT made a point of saying that the City of Atlanta breach that occurred in March 2018 did raise awareness for him and his peers.
 It also emphasized the need for maintaining a clearly articulated cybersecurity program.
-This awareness has loosened up some additional budget to fund some of his cybersecurity initiatives.
+This awareness has loosened up some additional budget to fund some of his cyber initiatives.
 However, he also made a point of clarifying that this doesn't mean unlimited access to funds.

-With more and more of these cybersecurity breaches occurring, it reinforces the importance of having a clear cybersecurity plan and budget laid out.
+With more and more of these breaches occurring, it reinforces the importance of having a clear cybersecurity plan and budget laid out.
 One that can effectively communicate the program, the gaps, and the progress made year over year with the additional budget being used to fuel initiatives.
 According to Security Magazine, budgets are expected to increase by 15 percent over the next three years for cybersecurity across organizations – small and large.
-Utilizing a transparent and organized plan will allow you to clearly present the need for an increased budget allocation for cybersecurity at your next board meeting.
+Utilizing a transparent and organized plan will allow you to clearly present the need for an increased budget allocation for your program at your next board meeting.

 Why Allocating For Cybersecurity Budget Is Imperative